 9.2.
 Action Plan.
-Base actions will be include the array of methods in long-time use by the USDA/APHIS and will also include limited lethal control when the other methods prove ineffective.
+Base actions will be include the array of methods in long-time use by the USDA/WS and will also include limited lethal control when the other methods prove ineffective.
 Passive avian deterrent structures include the overhead array of 34 wires spanning the tailrace downstream to the end of the navigation lock wall and across the river to the pole located just upstream of the visitor center overlook.
 Nonlethal control measures will include 15 mm pyrotechnics and Dominator rocket pyrotechnics.
 Agents will haze birds on both side of the river and will work as far as two miles below the dam.
 Limited lethal control of gulls and cormorants will be at the discretion of the agents working on site.
 Lethal take will be conducted with a shotgun in accordance with the USFWS-issued permit.
 Powerhouse operators and persons conducting tours will be notified before any lethal take activities take place.
 No lethal take will be allowed when schools or other tour groups are on site.
 Hazing activities will take place 8 hours per day from April 1 through April 20 and from June 2 through June 30.
 Hazing will take place 16 hours per day from April 20 through June 1 when the maximum numbers of juvenile salmonids are normally passing the dam.

 9.3.
 Incident Response.
 A trigger for additional control measures is listed below.
 The trigger level is presently set at an order of magnitude above the average gull counts for the previous five-year period.
 It might be wise to consider lowering this number somewhat but it appears gulls are being effectively controlled at Lower Granite at the present time using the available techniques.
 The addition of limited lethal take in 2014 should help keep the numbers at reasonable numbers.
-In the event the numbers do significantly increase over time, possible control measures would include: remotely activated propane canons, biotech hazing with pyrotechnics (in addition to USDA/APHIS), playing remotely activated gull distress sounds and emergency call-out of off-duty JFF personnel to assist with hazing activities.
+In the event the numbers do significantly increase over time, possible control measures would include: remotely activated propane canons, biotech hazing with pyrotechnics (in addition to USDA/WS), playing remotely activated gull distress sounds and emergency call-out of off-duty JFF personnel to assist with hazing activities.

 9.3.1.
 Avian Predation Trigger Level and Proposed Toolbox Control Measures.
 Gull numbers were obtained from daily counts off the Lower Granite JFF separator platform.
 At the present time, terns are not very abundant at Lower Granite and the project does not have count data.
 Cormorants are certainly present but much more difficult to count (and haze) than gulls.
 At this time, I recommend that a trigger level be calculated and utilized for gulls (both species combined) only.
-Below are the average gull numbers for each of five years running from April 1 through June 30 each year (APHIS hazing was being conducted):
+Below are the average gull numbers for each of five years running from April 1 through June 30 each year (WS hazing was being conducted):

 9.3.2.
-If gull numbers reach an average of 95 per day during the April 1 to June 30 time period (10x the 5-year average), the following project toolbox measures would be utilized in combination with APHIS (or other contractor) hazing activities.
+If gull numbers reach an average of 95 per day during the April 1 to June 30 time period (10x the 5-year average), the following project toolbox measures would be utilized in combination with WS (or other contractor) hazing activities.
 In order to achieve the best control it is likely a combination of measures would need to be utilized:

 a.
 Remotely-activated propane cannon(s);